noir-lang/noir/docs/docs/noir/standard_library/meta/trait_def.md

 ---
-title: TraitDefinition Methods
+title: TraitDefinition
 ---

-This module contains methods on the built-in `TraitDefinition` type.
+`std::meta::trait_def` contains methods on the built-in `TraitDefinition` type.
 This type represents trait definitions such as `trait Foo { .. }` at the top-level of a program.

 ## Methods